-May 12, 2018-On the occasion of BP Koirala’s birth centenary in 2014, a nationwide-open Nepali essay competition was held.
+On the occasion of BP Koirala’s birth centenary in 2014, a nationwide-open Nepali essay competition was held.
 Over a hundred writers had submitted essays on BP Koirala’s place in Nepal’s cultural memory and in the end, Ram Prasad Panta’s work was declared the best.
 Born in Baletaksar, Gulmi in 1953, Panta studied Sanskrit from a young age and graduated in Shastri, a degree in Sanskrit, from Benaras.
 Since he returned to Nepal in 1976, he has been continuously involved in Nepali literature—be it writing for magazines or penning 28 books or establishing the literary magazine, Dayitwa.
 The magazine is celebrating its 32nd anniversary today, May 12.
 Panta sat down with The Post’s Abijeet Pant this week to talk about writing and his affinity for Nepali literature.
 Excerpts:

 For someone like you who has penned 28 books, reading must have also been an intrinsic part of your life.
 Can you remember the first book that you read?

 Until the fifth grade, I studied at a primary school in my village.
 There were no secondary schools around and attending even the nearest ones was not so easy.
 I was very mischievous and my parents were unwilling to send me to distant schools.
 They thought that studying with a pandit would discipline me—and that’s what happened.

 As I recall, Laghu Kaumudi (the book of Sanskrit grammar) was the first book that I read.
 Not only did the first few chapters ignite my interest in Sanskrit language, but I also sensed a drastic change in my behaviour.
 Reading habit made me more sincere, and planted the love of literature, which still persists today.